ekalnow/price-tracker/README.md

   - JSON-LD structured data
   - HTML elements
 - **Fallback Mechanisms**: If one extraction method fails, the system automatically tries alternatives.
+- **Product-Specific URLs**: For best results, always use product detail page URLs rather than homepage or category URLs.
+This ensures accurate price tracking and product information extraction.

 ### Testing the Scraper